Registration 8 a.m. to 2 p.m.

 1. Targets shall be set at marked distances.
 Classes will shoot the following stakes:

 b.
-White Stake: Youth, Traditional.
+Yellow Stake: Youth, Traditional.
 40 yard Max.

 c.
 Blue Stake: Open 50 yard Max.